Seriously so far...

 The overuse of antibiotics in recent years means they're becoming less effective and has led to the emergence of "superbugs".
 These are strains of bacteria that have developed resistance to many different types of antibiotic.
 Each time you take antibiotics without consulting your doctor you could be increasing the chance of them not working in the future.

-I pledge to spread the word about antibiotics resistance.
+I pledge to spread the word about antibiotic resistance.

 Please enter your details to validate your pledge